jeantuffier/Functional-Architecture/README.md

 # Functional Architecture
-The project is constructed around several branches, starting with main, to demonstrate how one can create a functional architecture for its program.
+The project is constructed around several branches, starting with main, to demonstrate how one can create a functional architecture for it's program.
 Each building on the previous one, checkout all of them until "7-context-parameters" to follow up the code refactoring progression.

 ## Main branch